 - The Doctrine of the Church

 You don't need to have had several years of Bible college or seminary training to reap the benefits of Bible Doctrine.
 It's easy to understand and packed with biblical answers to your most pressing theological questions.

-This new edition now includes:
+This new edition is 144 pages longer than the first edition and now includes:

 - New, thoughtful critiques of open theism, the new perspective on Paul, Molinism (or "middle knowledge"), "Free Grace" theology, and the preterist view of Christ's second coming

 - Completely revised, stronger chapter on the clarity of Scripture

 - Completely revised, stronger chapter on creation and evolution.
 New discussion of how biblical inerrancy applies to some specific "problem verses" in the Gospels